-The trend value score or “Value Score” for short is critical to all our features as it is the basis for how we rate and view picks.
-It is an open calculation that allows us to grade all types of sports future picks based on our uniform measuring system.
+Our Trend Value Score or “Value Score” for short is critical to all our features as it is the basis for how we rate and view picks (bets).
+It is an open calculation that allows us to grade all types of sports picks based on our trends measuring system.
+In its most simple form, the score is a historical profit index that helps us rank picks by their past profitability at 1-unit per pick.

 In this value score example, we see a Straight-up or Moneyline pick .
 If you hover over the value score it will show you the actual number the score represents like this which in this case is +39% value for the Away team to Win outright (Moneyline).